-2.3 Improved Health Service

-Government enacted Health Policy in 2011 and built a heath infrastructure enabling people particularly women and girls at grassroots to avail health care free of cost.
-It introduced several Social Sefty Net Programms (SSNPs) to address health related needs of both rural and urban women.
+2.3 Improved Health Service Bangladesh made 'enormous' health advances in the last decade.
+Government built a heath infrastructure enabling people particularly women and girls at grassroots to avail health care free of cost.

 Fertility declines and increased uptake of maternal and reproductive services over the past two decades, especially antenatal and post-natal care, skilled birth attendance, and facility deliveries, have contributed to the reduction of neonatal deaths.
-Significant progress has also been made in reducing the maternal mortality ratio (MMR) from 569 in 1990 to 176 in 2015 with an average annual reduction of 4.7%.
+Significant progress has also been made in reducing the maternal mortality ratio (MMR) from 242 in 2010 to 176 in 2016 with an average annual reduction of 4.7%.
 The current government plans to reduce MMR to 63 per 100,000 live births by 2030.
 During Sheikh Hasina's first tenure at the office, she introduced Maternal Health Voucher Scheme.
 Maternal Health Voucher Schemes provides a voucher package of three ante-natal checkups, safe delivery under skilled birth attendants, one post-natal checkup and transport cost.
 Currently .15 million women are receiving support under this scheme.
 Steps have been taken for delivery of primary healthcare services through community clinics to rural, marginal and vulnerable women.
-Rural, marginal and vulnerable women now get primary healthcare services at the 16,000

-Community Clinics (CCs).
+Rural, marginal and vulnerable women now get primary healthcare services at the 16,438 Community Clinics (CCs).
 The construction of CC establishment started in 1998.
 On average 10 million patients visit in CCs per month and among the service seekers about 80% are women and children.
 At the beginning of Sheikh Hasina's second tenure in 2009, her government initiated a project with the title of 'Revitalization of Community Health Care Initiatives in Bangladesh (RCHCIB)' to further develop the Community Clinics (CCs) and strengthen their operations in delivering primary health care.
-Moreover, another 13000 maternity centers are established across the country which have been providing service and advice to disadvantaged women on education, healthcare, nutrition, maternal and child care, and interest free microcredit.
+Moreover, another 13,000 maternity centers are established across the country which have been providing service and advice to disadvantaged women on education, healthcare, nutrition, maternal and child care, and interest free microcredit.
 Sheikh Hasina led government has extended social safety net to bring disadvantaged women under health coverage.
 Due to some effective legislative measures, women now get six months of paid maternity leave.